 Webinars: Sometimes we record remote meetings and events so that others have the benefit of viewing them or where we need to show who was in attendance.
 If an event is being recorded we will notify you in advance.
 You may have the option of sharing your image and audio during the session.
 If you choose to do so, this will also be captured in the recording.
 Some events may also feature Q&As.
 If you submit Q&As, your identity and comments may be published to others and form part of the recording.

-Third-Party Advertising and Online Behavioral Advertising: We may advertise our products and services on third-party websites that use online behavioral advertising, which link to our Sites.
-We only receive aggregated data from these third-party websites about people navigating to our Sites.
+Third-Party Advertising and Online Behavioral Advertising: We may advertise our products and services on third-party websites that use Adtech, for example real time bidding and online behavioral advertising, which link to our Sites.
 If these third-party advertisers use personal data for their own purposes, they should identify themselves to you and let you know about how they are using your personal data.

 Other purposes: There may be other purposes for which we use your personal data, and a separate information notice will be available about this use.
 For details in relation to reporting adverse events and transparency reporting, please see the information notices located on our Sites.
 More information about our data processing activities can be found in the privacy notice(s) on our Sites.

 We share your personal data with Mundipharma companies located inside and outside the United Kingdom and European Economic Area who provide IT support and other services such as HR, Finance and Corporate Communications, as well as to the following recipients: